4 Questions You May Have About COVID-19 Testing, AnsweredJuly 14, 2020 - Katie McCallum

-Houston Methodist patients needing a COVID-19 test need an order from their doctor as well as a scheduled appointment.
+In addition, Houston Methodist offers COVID-19 testing to patients.
+You'll need an order from your doctor as well as a scheduled appointment.
 If you're worried you have COVID-19, talk to your doctor about scheduling a test and call 713.441.5509 for directions to the appropriate location.

 "There are also many urgent care centers and other quick clinics that are offering COVID-19 testing, which may or may not require pre-screening," says Dr. Long.